Soyeon: 2018–2020: Debut with (G)I-dle, collaborations with League of Legends and solo activities

-2021–present: First solo EP Windy
+2021–present: First solo EP Windy and first studio album What a Wonderful Life

 In January 2021, (G)I-dle released their EP I Burn, including the lead single "Hwaa"; Soyeon wrote four of the six tracks.
 The same month, Soyeon appeared on Face ID, a KakaoTV original entertainment show revealing the everyday lifestyle of celebrities through their phones, which aired every Monday for three weeks from January 25.
 In the episodes, she revealed the production process of many of her songs, daily lives with (G)I-dle members, 1,600 demo songs, and behind-the-scenes video from the preparation of I Burn to the day of its release.
-On May 21, 2021, it was reported that Soyeon would be releasing a solo album.
-On June 16, 2021, Cube Entertainment announced that her first EP, Windy, would be released on July 5, with "Beam Beam" serving as the lead single.
+On May 21, it was reported that Soyeon would be releasing a solo album.
+On June 16, Cube Entertainment announced that her first EP, Windy, would be released on July 5, with "Beam Beam" serving as the lead single.
 Soyeon won her first music program trophy on SBS MTV's The Show on July 13.

 On August 23, 2023, Soyeon collaborated with LG Uplus and a music video was released titled "I'm Okay" (아무너케), which garnered more than 9 million views on YouTube in a week.

-On November 9, 2023, it was confirmed that Soyeon would be part of a special collaboration single "Nobody" with Ive's Liz and Aespa's Winter, which was released on November 16.
+On November 9, it was confirmed that Soyeon would be part of a special collaboration single "Nobody" with Ive's Liz and Aespa's Winter, which was released on November 16.

-On February 20, 2024, Soyeon, along with Yena, was featured in the music video of "Sugar Rush" by BIBI.

-Soyeon then wrote and participated in composing the title track for QWER's second EP Algorithm's Blossom, titled "My Name Is Malguem" (내이름 맑음), released on September 23, 2024, which secured the first music show win for the band.
+On February 20, 2024, Soyeon, along with Yena, was featured in the music video of "Sugar Rush" by Bibi.
+Soyeon then wrote and participated in composing the title track for QWER's second EP Algorithm's Blossom, titled "My Name Is Malguem" (내이름 맑음), released on September 23, which secured the first music show win for the band.

+On August 22, 2026, Soyeon revealed a new song "Star" during her performance at Waterbomb Sokcho.
+The song was confirmed to be part of her first studio album What a Wonderful Life (끝내주는 인생), which was released on September 7, and led by the single "I'm Gonna Toesa" (퇴사할게여) that includes a narration by South Korean entertainer Kian84.